pbstark/EvoteID19-GA/Ms/gaEVID19.md

     - Gave states funding to upgrade from punchcard and lever systems, among other requirements
     - Many states used funding to purchase touchscreen DREs

-+ Premier (later ES&S) is the DRE provider in Georgia
++ Premier (later ES&S) is DRE vendor for Georgia
-    - Evidence that the company had strong ties to the Republican party and state officials
+    - Ties to the Republican party and state officials, incl. member of Kemp's administration
+    - Lied to congress about remote desktop software, radios, etc.
+    - Fined $2.9MM in Philadelphia

 + The AccuVote-TSx machines were shown to have significant problems
-    - elaborate

 ---

 ## Kennesaw State

-+ Contractor for GA to program voting machines, house their voter registration database, etc.
++ Contractor for GA to program voting machines, host VRDB, etc.
     - Director, Merle King, notable apologist for DREs

+. . .

 + 2017: Logan Lamb discovered he could access Kennesaw State's Center for Election server, with critical election data (voter records, passwords, etc.)
     - entire voter registration database for the state of Georgia, including sensitive personal information
-    -  instructional PDFs with pass- words for poll workers to sign into a central server on Election Day
+    - instructional PDFs with passwords for poll workers to sign into a central server on Election Day
-    - software files for the state’s ExpressPoll pollbooks
+    - software files for GA's ExpressPoll pollbooks
     - Lamb could have altered data, preventing some voters from voting

 ---